Chart Color Schemes

 Northgate - Northfield's population is younger than the national pattern

-Northgate-Northfield has a median age of 35, which is younger than Greater Adelaide's figure of 39 and Australia's average of 38 years.
-The age group of 35-44 makes up 18.5% of the population, higher than in Greater Adelaide, while the 65-74 cohort is less prevalent at 7.0%.
-Between 2021 and present, the 35-44 age group has increased from 17.5% to 18.5%, but the 25-34 cohort has decreased from 19.2% to 18.4%.
-By 2041, demographic projections show significant shifts in Northgate-Northfield's age structure, with the 45-54 group expected to grow by 37% (908 people), reaching 3,332 from 2,423.
+Northgate-Northfield has a median age of 35, which is younger than Greater Adelaide's figure of 39 and slightly below Australia's national average of 38 years.
+The age group of 35-44 shows strong representation at 18.5%, compared to Greater Adelaide, while the 65-74 cohort is less prevalent at 7.0%.
+Between 2021 and present, the 35-44 age group has grown from 17.5% to 18.5% of the population.
+Conversely, the 25-34 cohort has declined from 19.2% to 18.4%.
+Looking ahead to 2041, demographic projections indicate significant shifts in Northgate-Northfield's age structure, with the 45-54 group expected to grow by 37%, reaching 3,332 people from its current figure of 2,423.